kenichsberg/NYC-taxi-data-pipeline/README.md

 ## Data Flow
 - **Bronze Table**<br/>
-    Raw parquet data ingested using DLT Autoloader into Delta format.
+    Ingest raw parquet data using DLT Autoloader into Delta format.

 - **Silver Table**<br/>
     With refined schema, and filter data to only have valid trips inside New York city.